Enase/serverless-ses-template/README.md

 - Allows declaring email templates that will be synced in pre-deploy phase
 - Allows you to add stage and alias to template names while sync (supports [serverless-aws-alias](https://github.com/HyperBrain/serverless-aws-alias) plugin)
-- Allows you to delete SES template by specified name
+- Allows you to list and delete SES template by specified name
 ---

 #### Installation